nicsuzor/wikijuris/ausip/trade-mark-infringement.markdown

 [^AUTOREPLACED1993FCA645ENDREPLACE]: [1993] FCA 645

-*[Musidor BV v Tansing (t/as Apple Music House)](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCA/1993/645.html),[^AUTOREPLACED1993FCA645ENDREPLACE]* concerned Musidor selling Rolling Stones bootlegs.
-Musidor made it plain in its advertising and get-up that the source of the origin of the goods was not authorised.
-Held, the disclaimer was effective to show that the goods were not related.
+*[Musidor BV v Tansing (t/as Apple Music House)](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCA/1993/645.html),[^AUTOREPLACED1993FCA645ENDREPLACE]* concerned the applicant selling Rolling Stones bootlegs.
+The applicant made it plain in its advertising and get-up that the source of the origin of the goods was not authorised by the Rolling Stones band.
+The packaging of the discs expressly disclaimed a connection, stating that the recording "has not been authorised by the Rolling Stones group or their record company".
+Held, the applicant was not using the words "Rolling Stone" as a trade mark.
+In other words, the applicant was not using the words to "indicate the source or commercial origin of the goods".
 It was held that no infringement occurred.

 [^AUTOREPLACED1993FCA645ENDREPLACE]: [1993] FCA 645[^AUTOREPLACED1996FCA1484ENDREPLACE]